-Our firm does not receive brokerage for client referrals.
+Our firm does not engage in the practice of directing client brokerage to compensate or otherwise reward brokers for client referrals.

 Directed Brokerage:

 Neither we nor any of our firm's related persons have discretionary authority in making the determination of the brokers with whom orders for the purchase or sale of securities are placed for execution, and the commission rates at which such securities transactions are effected.
 Clients may direct us to execute through a specified broker-dealer.